netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #rec-grp-tree title="recurrence Grouping Tree Structure"}

-  The "recurrence-first" container defines the first instance in the recurrence
-  set, and the "date-time-start" specifies the date and time at which the first
-  instance in the recurrence set occurs.

   The frequency ("frequency") which is mandatory, identifies the type of recurrence rule.
 For example,
   a "daily" frequency value specifies repeating events based on an interval of a day or more.